ncatlab/nlab-content/pages/3635.md

   * 3\.8 Re-examining group cohomology with Abelian coefficients

-* 4 Beyond 2-types

-  * 4\.1 Crossed squares

-  * 4\.2 2-crossed modules and related ideas

-  * 4\.3 Cat$^n$ -groups and crossed $n$-cubes

-  * 4\.4 Loday's Theorem and its extensions

-  * 4\.5 Crossed N-cubes

-* 5 Classifying spaces, and extensions

-  * 5\.1 Non-Abelian extensions revisited

-  * 5\.2 Classifying spaces

-  * 5\.3 Simplicial Automorphisms and Regular Representations

-  * 5\.4 Simplicial actions and principal fibrations

-  * 5\.5 $\overline{W}$, $W$,  and twisted Cartesian products

-  * 5\.6 More examples of Simplicial Groups

-* 6 Non-Abelian Cohomology: Torsors, and Bitorsors

-  * 6\.1 Descent: Bundles, and Covering Spaces

-  * 6\.2 Descent: simplicial fibre bundles

-  * 6\.3 Descent: Sheaves

-  * 6\.4 Descent: Torsors

-  * 6\.5 Bitorsors

-  * 6\.6 Relative $M$-torsors

-* 7 Hypercohomology and exact sequences

-  * 7\.1 Hyper-cohomology

-  * 7\.2 Mapping cocones and Puppe sequences

-  * 7\.3 Puppe sequences and classifying spaces

-* 8 Non-Abelian Cohomology: Stacks

-  * 8\.1 Fibred Categories

-  * 8\.2 The Grothendieck construction

-  * 8\.3 Prestacks: sheaves of local morphisms

-  * 8\.4 From prestacks to stacks

-* 9 Non-Abelian Cohomology: Gerbes

-  * 9\.1 Gerbes

-  * 9\.2 Geometric examples of gerbes

-  * 9\.3 Cocycle description of gerbes

-* 10 Homotopy Coherence and Enriched Categories

-  * 10\.1 Case study: examples of homotopy coherent diagrams

-  * 10\.2 Simplicially enriched categories

-  * 10\.3 Structure

-  * 10\.4 Nerves and Homotopy Coherent Nerves

-  * 10\.5 Useful examples

-  * 10\.6 Two nerves for 2-groups

-  * 10\.7 Pseudo-functors between 2-groups

-* 11 Other enrichments, other versions of homotopy coherence

-  * 11\.1 Other enrichments`?

-  * 11\.2 From simplicially enriched to chain complex enriched
+* 4 Syzygies, and higher generation by subgroups

+* 5 Beyond 2-types

+  * 5\.1 Crossed squares

+  * 5\.2 2-crossed modules and related ideas

+  * 5\.3 Cat$^n$ -groups and crossed $n$-cubes

+  * 5\.4 Loday's Theorem and its extensions

+  * 5\.5 Crossed N-cubes

+* 6 Classifying spaces, and extensions

+  * 6\.1 Non-Abelian extensions revisited

+  * 6\.2 Classifying spaces

+  * 6\.3 Simplicial Automorphisms and Regular Representations

+  * 6\.4 Simplicial actions and principal fibrations

+  * 6\.5 $\overline{W}$, $W$,  and twisted Cartesian products

+  * 6\.6 More examples of Simplicial Groups

+* 7 Non-Abelian Cohomology: Torsors, and Bitorsors

+  * 7\.1 Descent: Bundles, and Covering Spaces

+  * 7\.2 Descent: simplicial fibre bundles

+  * 7\.3 Descent: Sheaves

+  * 7\.4 Descent: Torsors

+  * 7\.5 Bitorsors

+  * 7\.6 Relative $M$-torsors

+* 8 Hypercohomology and exact sequences

+  * 8\.1 Hyper-cohomology

+  * 8\.2 Mapping cocones and Puppe sequences

+  * 8\.3 Puppe sequences and classifying spaces

+* 9 Non-Abelian Cohomology: Stacks

+  * 9\.1 Fibred Categories

+  * 9\.2 The Grothendieck construction

+  * 9\.3 Prestacks: sheaves of local morphisms

+  * 9\.4 From prestacks to stacks

+* 10 Non-Abelian Cohomology: Gerbes

+  * 10\.1 Gerbes

+  * 10\.2 Geometric examples of gerbes

+  * 10\.3 Cocycle description of gerbes

+* 11 Homotopy Coherence and Enriched Categories

+  * 11\.1 Case study: examples of homotopy coherent diagrams

+  * 11\.2 Simplicially enriched categories

+  * 11\.3 Structure

+  * 11\.4 Nerves and Homotopy Coherent Nerves

+  * 11\.5 Useful examples

+  * 11\.6 Two nerves for 2-groups

+  * 11\.7 Pseudo-functors between 2-groups

+* 12 Other enrichments, other versions of homotopy coherence

+  * 12\.1 Other enrichments`?

+  * 12\.2 From simplicially enriched to chain complex enriched

     * [[Eilenberg-Zilber map]], [[shuffle]], [[products of simplices]]

     * [[monoidal Dold-Kan correspondence]]

-* 12 More simplicial constructions!
+* 13 More simplicial constructions!

+* 14 Indexed / weighted limits and colimits

 (This gives the list for the first few chapters.
 There are more, but they are in a more fluid state.
 Anyone who would like a `fluid copy' is welcome to contact the author.)